Slavfot/gallium-firmware/README.md

 ```
 \openOCD\bin
 ```
-First make sure you are in the right drive.
+ - First make sure you are in the right drive.
-If you need to change drive then type the drive letter only likes this "d:", after that you can navigate in that drive. commands to navigate with: cd (change directory) cd .. (go back one directory)
+If you need to change drive then type the drive letter only likes this "d:" <br>
+after that you can navigate in that drive. commands to navigate with: cd (change directory) cd .. (go back one directory)